 UHC is currently unable to provide direct services, including HIV/STI testing, we will provide Sexual Health Referrals to local and regional services that have confirmed they are able to provide services to students seeking these resources and consultations.

-Free Nutrition Coaching services will be provided during the fall semester.
+Free Nutrition Coaching services will be provided virtually during the spring semester.
 Visit our Nutrition Services page for more information.

 Stress Management & Relaxation Training Consultations will be provided over the phone.
 Students can email to schedule a consultation with Sarah Wilson (email@example.com).
 Consultations are FREE and will be documented in the Electronic Medical Record.
 Information documented will be limited to general information, e.g. "Consulted with clients on stress management techniques."
 Referrals will also be noted.